livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraints:

 - The graph is local to a node.
-- The graph is the authoritative record for the node’s accepted operations.
+- The graph is the authoritative record for the node's accepted operations.

 ### 7.2 Graph object